bfletcher/remote-lab-doc/setting-up-a-remote-lab.md

 * Using an installation as a testbed to upstream integration support for new devices

 ### Assumptions
+* Contact with Linaro Lab team has been established
 * Ability to carry out a native install of LAVA components on local hardware running Debian Stretch
 * Power and USB control scripts can be tested outside of LAVA to confirm that they are working correctly
 * There is a supported communication path between the remote lab and the central server (see below for "Proving the Connection")

 ### Other Documentation
-The comprehensive LAVA documentation [1] also provides documentation which covers installing and configuring LAVA components.
+The comprehensive LAVA documentation [2] also provides documentation which covers installing and configuring LAVA components.

 ## Set Up Tasks